Baked, not fried, makes this Oven Baked Potato and Zucchini Latkes crisp, tender, and lower in fat.

 And that's all good.
 Right?
 Right.

-Choosing the right potato is important for these oven baked latkes to turn out perfectly.
-While you could choose another waxy potato, Yukon golds are the perfect choice because they are designed to stand up to both dry and wet heat cooking methods.
-Its waxy moist flesh and sweet flavor make it ideal for boiling, baking, and frying but these potatoes will also stand up to grilling, pan frying, and roasting.
+Choosing the right potato is important for these oven-baked latkes to turn out perfectly.
+Yukon golds are the perfect choice because they are designed to stand up to both dry and wet heat cooking methods.
+Its waxy moist flesh and sweet flavor make it ideal for boiling, baking, and frying but these potatoes will also stand up to grilling, pan-frying, and roasting.
 The Yukon gold potato has only been around since the 1960's when it was developed by G.R.
 Johnston and R.G.
 Rowberry in Ontario Canada.

 Try these Oven Baked potatoes and Zucchini Latkes with a dollop of sour cream (low-fat or high-test, your choice) that has a bit of dill mixed in.
 Yum!